dudinda/Image-Processing/README.md

 <p> Thus, one may conclude that a normal distribution may represent better result regarding a uniform distribution on a group of underexposed images.</p>

 ***
-Introducing a front controller and http-context to accept a web request it may be possible to unify mvp, mvc and mvvm under the single abstraction.
+Introducing a page controller to navigate inside one window and  a front controller with a http-context to accept a web request it may be possible to unify mvp, mvc and mvvm under the single abstraction with 3 singletons.
 Using .NET and COM interoperability there is no need for cross-platform xaml forms.
 ***

 ## Architecture